Rehearsal

 Shall I be honest?

 As a professional actor I was blessed with several world class teachers and many world class fellow-actors.
 I am the only actor who performed with Maggie Smith in all 5 Shakespearean productions directed by the great Robin Phillips at Stratford, Ontario, from 1978 to 1981.
 I also played Edgar in Peter Ustinov’s King Lear in 1980 and 1981.
 All these productions were abridged; all were judged world class.
 They all sold out to huge audiences.
-Been there, done that, and watched and listened to it all very keenly.
+I was blessed with great teachers, encouraging me.

-By vacuuming Shakespeare, which happens in all professional productions and films; then formatting what is left as thoughts, the text becomes much more immediately comprehensible and playable.
-Young people are less likely to be halted by so much obscure vocabulary, or nonsensical punctuation, like the capitals that begin each line of verse.
+By vacuuming Shakespeare, which happens in all professional productions and films, then formatting what is left as thoughts, the text becomes quickly comprehensible and playable.
+Young people are less likely to be flummoxed by excessive, archaic, repetitive vocabulary or capitals that begin each line of verse, but do not necessarily start sentences.
+Those capitals confuse almost all young people.
+Besides, who cares what it looks like on the page, when it was written to be heard from a stage?

 Read the SOL plays; they work.
 Then, read them out loud.
 They work even better!
 Then play them 0ut loud!